HQInterview/BI-developer/README.md

 #### Data structure of `bi_data`

+Please create new tables with the following structure.
+Add the SQL scripts to the repository.

 * Table `valid_offers` (includes only active offers - `offer`.`show_in_app_flag` = 1)
 	* `offer_id` `INT`
 	* `hotel_id` `INT`